joeltg/joelgustafson.com/content/posts/2024-09-30/gossiplog-reliable-causal-broadcast-for-libp2p.md

 <img style="display: block; margin: auto" width="640" src="./dht-gossip.gif" />

-_(here, the black triangle decorations on the edges indicate inclusion in gossipsub's internal topic mesh, which only some connections are grafted into)_
+> Here, the black triangle decorations on the edges indicate inclusion in gossipsub's internal topic mesh.
+Only some connections are grafted into the topic mesh.

 Another important aspect of syncing is when a new peer has messages that the rest of the network doesn't, such as a user interacting with an app while offline.
 When it first connects to another peer, it's not enough for that peer to sync the messages - the entire rest of the network must eventually receive them too!